firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Running-Simulations/Running-Sims-Top-Template.rst

    the RISC-V SoC we will simulate

-These files will be used to form base images to either build more complicated workloads (see the :ref:`defining-custom-workloads` section) or directly as a basic, interactive Linux distribution.
+These files will be used to form base images to either build more complicated workloads (see the :ref:`deprecated-defining-custom-workloads` section) or directly as a basic, interactive Linux distribution.